Quicklinks

 We sponsor because:

-• passing on the program guards against our own complacency and dishonesty, reminding us that regardless of how many years we have been abstinent, we, too, are powerless over food and have relief from addiction only one day at a time.
+• passing on the program guards against our own complacency and reminds us we are powerless over food, regardless of how many years we have been abstinent.

-• when we help a sponsee better understand addiction and abstinence, we ensure that the message of recovery will be passed on, strengthening all of us.
+• helping a sponsee better understand addiction and abstinence ensures that the message of recovery will be passed on, strengthening all of us.

 • sponsoring allows us to overcome self-centeredness through service to others.